Kingdom of Chitral: Mehtars after Shuja ul-Mulk (1936–1966)

 Nasir ul-Mulk succeeded his father in 1936.
 He received a modern education, becoming a noted poet and scholar in his own right.
 He took a deep interest in military, political and diplomatic affairs, and spent much of his time on improving the administration.
 Dying without a surviving male heir in 1943, his successor was his immediate younger brother, Muzaffar ul-Mulk.
-Also a man with a military disposition, his reign witnessed the tumultuous events surrounding the Partition of 1947.
+Also a man with a military disposition, his reign witnessed the tumultuous events surrounding the Partition of British India.
 His prompt action in sending in his own Bodyguards to Gilgit was instrumental in securing the territory for Pakistan.
+His brother Mata ul-Mulk played an instrumental role in the siege and capture of Skardu on 14 August 1948, making Baltistan a part of Dominion of Pakistan.

+At the time of the Partition on 15 August 1947, the then Mehtar, Muzaffar ul-Mulk (1901–1949), stated his intention to accede to Pakistan.
+However, he did not execute an Instrument of Accession until 6 November 1947.
+This was contentedly accepted by the Government of Pakistan without delay.

 The unexpected early death of Muzaffar ul-Mulk saw the succession pass to his relatively inexperienced eldest son, Saif-ur-Rahman, in 1948.
 Due to certain tensions he was exiled from Chitral by the Government of Pakistan for six years.
 They appointed a board of administration composed of officials from Chitral and the rest of Pakistan to govern the state in his absence.
-He died in a plane crash on the Lowari while returning to resume charge of Chitral in 1954.
+He died in a plane crash on the Lowari Pass while returning to resume charge of Chitral in 1954.

+In 1954 a Supplementary Instrument of Accession was signed and the Chitral Interim Constitution Act was passed whereby the State of Chitral become a federated state of Pakistan.
+The same year, a powerful advisory council was established on the insistence of the Federal Government of Pakistan, and this continued to hold much power in Chitral until 1966.

-Saif ul-Mulk Nasir (1950–2011) nominally succeeded his father at the age of four.
-In his name, a Council of Regency reigned for the next twelve years, during which Pakistani authority gradually increased over the state.
+Saif ul-Mulk Nasir (1950–2011) nominally succeeded his father at the age of four in 1954.
+In his name, a Council of regency reigned for the next twelve years, during which Pakistani authority gradually increased over the state.
 Although installed as a constitutional ruler when he came of age in 1966, Saif ul-Mulk did not enjoy his new status very long.
-Chitral was absorbed and fully integrated into the Islamic Republic of Pakistan by Yahya Khan in 1969.
+The states of Dir, Chitral and Swat were finally merged through the promulgation of the Dir, Chitral and Swat Administration Regulation of 1969 under General Yahya Khan.
 In order to reduce the Mehtar's influence, he, like so many other princes in neighbouring India, was invited to represent his country abroad.
 He served in various diplomatic posts in Pakistan's Foreign Office and prematurely retired from the service as Consul-General in Hong Kong in 1989.
-He died in 2011, and was succeeded (albeit largely symbolically) by his son Fateh ul-Mulk Ali Nasir.
+He died in 2011, and was succeeded (albeit symbolically) by his son Fateh ul-Mulk Ali Nasir.

-Accession and dissolution

-At the time of the Partition of India on 15 August 1947, the then-Mehtar of Chitral, Muzaffar ul-Mulk (1901–1949), stated his intention to accede to Pakistan.
-However, he did not execute an Instrument of Accession until 6 November 1947.
-This was contentedly accepted by the Government of Pakistan without delay.
-In 1954 a Supplementary Instrument of Accession was signed and the Chitral Interim Constitution Act was passed whereby the State of Chitral become a federated state of Pakistan.
-The same year, a powerful advisory council was established on the insistence of the Federal Government of Pakistan, and this continued to hold much power in Chitral until 1966.
-The Princely States of Dir, Chitral and Swat were finally merged through the promulgation of the Dir, Chitral and Swat Administration Regulation of 1969 under General Yahya Khan.